males-can-code/static-rss/README.md

 </pre>

 **Note:**
-If '/tmp' is tmpfs you can put 'path_export_dir' in '/tmp/static-rss/html' and 'path_db' in '/tmp/static-rss/database'
+If '/tmp' is tmpfs you can change config to self.path_export_dir='/tmp/static-rss/html' and self.path_db='/tmp/static-rss/database'
 This will greatly enhance speed.
 To create a tmpfs:
 <pre>
 $ vi /etc/fstab